-Mercy Kill: If you have a quick eye, you'll notice that sometimes when you've dealt with a guard using the short blade or the sword, they're only mortally wounded and not dead yet (when you see their bodies outlined in white, meaning you can still target them).
+Mercy Kill: If you have a quick eye (or can hear incessant pained moaning), you'll notice that sometimes when you've dealt with a guard using the short blade or the sword, they're only mortally wounded and not dead yet (when you see their bodies outlined in white, meaning you can still target them).
 You can kill the already doomed soldier by walking over to them and stabbing them in the face with the Assassination Blade.

 Mook Chivalry: And how.
 Enemies almost never attack together, which lets you abuse Counter Attacks to no end.
-Sometimes they do actually attack during counter animations, but Altair is invincible during that time which makes the entire attempt pointless.
-Higher tier enemies eventually begin to break your guard to prevent you from holding block all the time though.
+Sometimes they do actually attack during counter animations, but Alta´r is invincible during that time which makes the entire attempt pointless.
+Higher-tier enemies eventually begin to break your guard to prevent you from holding block all the time though.
 Suddenly subverted in the final confrontation, but counter kills take away most of the edge.

 Murder, Inc.: A rare quasi-heroic version appears in the form of the hashashin themselves.